williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Forgot Password with Call Factor

-Starts a new password recovery transaction with a user identifier (`username`) and asynchronously makes a Voice Call with OTP (challenge) to the user's mobile phone.
+Starts a new password recovery transaction with a user identifier (`username`) and asynchronously sends a Voice Call with OTP (challenge) to the user's phone.
 This operation will transition the recovery transaction to the `RECOVERY_CHALLENGE` state and wait for user to [verify the OTP](#verify-call-recovery-factor).

 > Primary authentication of a user's recovery credential (e.g email or SMS or Voice Call) has not yet completed.
 > Okta will not publish additional metadata about the user until primary authentication has successfully completed.